crcn/beanpoll.js/docs/brainstorming/README.txt

-These notes are just so I can straighten ideas about the architecture.
+These notes are just so I can straighten out ideas about the architecture.